AIcrowd/learning-to-smell-starter-kit/README.md

 ### Local Debug

-You can run your submission locally using `python submission.py` and verify the generated prediction csv.
+You can run your submission locally using `python3 predict.py` and verify the generated prediction csv.

 # 🚀 Making submission